 What Does a Typical Redlining Process Look Like?

 Contract redlines refer to the process of reviewing and editing a contract, typically in a collaborative setting, to mark proposed changes, revisions, or amendments.
-This process is commonly used in legal and business contexts when parties are negotiating the terms and conditions of a contract.
+Legal and business contexts commonly use this process when negotiating contract terms and conditions.
 The term “redlines” comes from the practice of using red ink or highlighting to indicate the changes made to the original contract text.

 Here’s how the contract redlining process typically works

-The redlined contract is then sent back to the drafting party for their review.
+• The drafting party then reviews the redlined contract.
 The two parties engage in negotiations to reach a mutual agreement on the contract terms.
 This negotiation process may involve multiple rounds of redlining and discussions.

 If you’re looking for better ways to track redlines and all the changes that happen in your contract negotiations Contract Sent – Contract Management Software for Startups is specifically built for this purpose.